Blog - PayNW

 Updates to WA PFML Leave Usage

-Starting January 1st, 2026, the requirements for using leave will change.
+Effective January 1st, 2026, the requirements for using leave will change.

-Previously, even though leave does not have to be taken all at once, periods of leave used by employees were required to be at least 8 hours long.
+Previously, even though leave did not have to be taken all at once, periods of leave used by employees were required to be at least 8 hours long.
 This is an important restriction, as part-time employees who worked 4-hour days would need to take at least two days off from work to use PFML leave.

 The updated law will allow employees to take a period of leave at least 4 hours long.